usualoma/mt-plugin-SexyColorExtractor/README.md

 # SexyColorExtractor

-This plugin enables the Movable Type to Extract sexy colors from images.
+This plugin enables the Movable Type to extract sexy colors from images.

 ## Features